hansmarc/Otis/README.md

 A **DATASET** is a set of ONE or MORE tables and index files.
 You can save this SET of files with a name and load it back again later on with only one click.
-You can whenever you want add or delete tables and index files to a existing dataset and save it again with the same or another name.
+You can anytime you want add or delete tables and index files to a existing dataset and save it again with the same or another name.

 The dataset manager permits you to inspect tables when you are developing and testing a program without cycling through the classic operations like :

 - open table, open index file, inspect, modify, update, close
 - open another table, open index file, inspect, close